 Day 1: Arrival in Škofia Loka

 Taking inspiration and guidance from Bikepacking.com, I had meticulously planned a 500-mile route on ViewRanger – my go-to app for any adventure.
-It started just outside Ljubljana, climbed through the mountains, dropped down to the coast, then headed back into the hills before returning to the start in a pleasing loop.
-It was an ambitious first bikepack!
+It started just outside Ljubljana, climbed through the mountains, dropped down to the coast, then headed back into the hills before returning to the start.
+It was a pleasing loop, but potentially ambitious given how much I wanted to pack in around that!

 Through security I was delighted to see my bike bag waiting for me – I was still unsure of its condition, but at least it had arrived!
 I would tackle unpacking and assembling once we got to our B&B in Škofia Loka (the start of our route).